-Our third episode of our Reconstruction Artist Q&A, features artists Jerome Ellis and Zhailon Levingston.
-In this episode, Jerome and Zhailon discuss what “role” means in our rehearsal room and in the world, things that are currently haunting Jerome, and the creation of a “brave space”.
+Our third episode of our Reconstruction Artist Q&A, features artists JJJJJerome Ellis and Zhailon Levingston.
+In this episode, JJJJJerome and Zhailon discuss what “role” means in our rehearsal room and in the world, things that are currently haunting JJJJJerome, and the creation of a “brave space”.

 To turn on video captions, click the button marked “CC.”
 For the full interview transcript please read below.

 JJJJJerome: Oh, you see how wide I’m smiling.
 So good to see you.

 Zhailon: I know.
 Man oh man oh man oh man.
 We’re supposed to talk about Reconstruction and talk about your role in Reconstruction and what you’ve been doing with the project and we will, I’m sure, at some point.

 Zhailon: Also, I don’t know if I’ve ever told you, I think you are the most exact example of manhood that I know.

 Zhailon: I wanted to start the conversation just letting you know that despite what our roles are ever, in our artistic life, in my personal life, I am also curious about what you think your role is in the world?
 Maybe we can start there and that can bleed into Reconstruction but what do you see your own self as?